openmc-dev/openmc/docs/source/methods/cross_sections.rst

 Logarithmic Mapping
 +++++++++++++++++++

-To speed up energy grid searches, OpenMC uses logarithmic mapping technique [Brown]_ to limit the range of energies that must be searched for each nuclide.
+To speed up energy grid searches, OpenMC uses a `logarithmic mapping technique`_ to limit the range of energies that must be searched for each nuclide.
 The entire energy range is divided up into equal-lethargy segments, and the bounding energies of each segment are mapped to bounding indices on each of the nuclide energy grids.
 By default, OpenMC uses 8000 equal-lethargy segments as recommended by Brown.

 Other Methods
 +++++++++++++